RobertoQuadrini/Buxoler/README.md

 - 👋 Hi, I’m @buxoler
 - 👀 I’m interested in Energy Flexibity throught Blockchain and Machine Learning
 - 🌱 I’m currently learning Linear programming for modeling energy programming of Consumption Unit
-- 💞️ I’m looking to collaborate on Developer python and Data Scientist
+- 💞️ I’m looking to collaborate on Developer Julia and Math modeling
 - 📫 How to reach me buxoler@gmail.com

 <!---